James P. Cannon

+Early life

 Born on February 11, 1890, in Rosedale, Kansas, Cannon was the son of Irish immigrants with strong socialist convictions.
 He joined the Socialist Party of America (SPA) in 1908 and the Industrial Workers of the World (IWW) in 1911.
 He was trained by "Big Bill" Haywood, a top IWW leader, and was an IWW organizer throughout the Midwest from 1912 to 1914.